Elon Musk-run Tesla on Saturday started releasing over-the-air software updates for its much-awaited “Full Self-Driving” Beta version 9.

-Full Self-Driving capabilities include navigate on Autopilot, Auto Lane Change, Summon (moves your car in and out of a tight space using the mobile app or key).
+Full Self-Driving capabilities include navigating on Autopilot, Auto Lane Change, and Summon (moves your car in and out of a tight space using the mobile app or key).

-Despite the Autopilot mode, Tesla has warned that drivers need to keep their eyes on the road and hands on the wheel at all times.
+Despite the Autopilot mode, Tesla has warned that drivers must always keep their eyes on the road and hands on the wheel.

-Since Tesla introduced Autopilot in 2015, there have been at least 11 deaths in nine crashes in the US that involved the driver assistance system.
+Since Tesla introduced Autopilot in 2015, there have been at least 11 deaths in nine US crashes involving the driver assistance system.

 Globally, there have been at least nine deaths in seven Tesla crashes.

 Musk has also admitted that developing a safe and reliable self-driving car is indeed a difficult task.

 In a tweet this week, Musk said: “Generalized self-driving is a hard problem, as it requires solving a large part of real-world AI.
 Didn’t expect it to be so hard, but the difficulty is obvious in retrospect.”